p-twinkle/SQL-Python/README.md

-# SQL
+# SQL & Python

-A space to collate resources on SQL
+A space to collate resources on SQL & Python